-The manufacturing sector in Sudan is very small in size and mainly dominated by small-scale industries.
-Historically, large-scale industrial establishments were limited to the manufacturing of food products and beverages and, with an approximate share of 55% of the gross manufacturing output and 56% of the manufacturing employment, this category still represents the main activity of the Sudanese manufacturing sector (Dissman, 2004).
+The manufacturing sector in the Sudan is very small in size and mainly dominated by smallscale industries.
+Historically, large-scale industrial establishment were limited to the manufacturing of food products and beverages and with an approximate share of 55% of the gross manufacturing output and 56% of the manufacturing employment, this category still represents the main activity of the Sudanese manufacturing sector with a contribution of 64.6% of the total manufacturing value added per capita (Dissman, 2004).
 The sugar production and grain mills are the main activities in this category followed by vegetable oil.
-The Kenana Sugar Factory was built in 1976 to add to three older factories in Gunaid, Khashm Elgirba and Maloot, and gave a real boost to the manufacturing sector in general and the food and beverages category in particular.
-With an annual production capacity of over 400,000 tonnes of white sugar, in addition to molasses, dairy products, animal feeds and more recently (June 2009) ethanol as biofuel, Kenana is currently the largest integrated sugar company in the world (Kenana, 2016).
-An additional two factories in Asalaya and Sinnar were later added to make Sudan the second largest sugar producer in the African continent after the Republic of South Africa.
-On the other hand, the 1960s and 70s witnessed the flourishing of a large-scale textile industry, with the Sudanese Textiles Factory in Khartoum North, owned by the International Gulf Establishment, reaching the peak of its production.
-Unfortunately this factory was forced to shut down due to unreliable power supply on the one hand and a disruptive industrial relationship between the workforce unions and management on the other.
+The Kenana Sugar Factory(KSF) was built in 1976 to add to the older three factories in Gunaid, Khashm Elgirba and Maloot and gave a real boost to the manufacturing sector in general and the food and beverages category in particular.
+With an annual production capacity of over 400,000 tonnes of white sugar in addition to molasses, dairy products, animal feeds and more recently (June 2009) Ethanol as biofuel, Kenana is currently the largest integrated sugar company in the world (Kenana, 2016).
+Additional two factories in Asalaya and Sinnar were added later on to make the Sudan the second largest sugar producer in the African continent after the Republic of South Africa.
+On the other hand, the 1960's and 70's witnessed the flourishing of the largescale textile industry with the Sudanese Textiles Factory in Khartoum North, owned by the International Gulf Establishment, reaching the peak of its production.
+Unfortunately, this factory was forced to shut down due to unreliable power supply on the one hand and disruptive industrial relationship between the workforce unions and management on the other.